cuker/django-directupload/README.rst

 .. image:: https://secure.travis-ci.org/cuker/django-directupload.png?branch=master
    :target: http://travis-ci.org/cuker/django-directupload

-django-directupload is a Django application that offers direct uploading of files from your forms using Uploadify.
+django-directupload is a Django application that offers direct uploading of files from your forms using jQuery-file-upload.

 Requirements
 ============